luised94/lab_utils/STICKY_NOTES.md

 If there is confusion about this because it requires, two things then it is likely that we should refactor it.
 Will mark scripts files at the top to denote that I moved the functions to their respective files.
 Hmm.
 It seems that separation of concerns also applies to testing.
+Will further distinguish operations on filetype.
+For example, if file is tsv, fastq etc will be in tsv_operations, fastq_operations etc.